A Guide for the Slightly Confused

 So let’s review everything we’ve just learned:

-Google Analytics for Firebase (formerly Firebase Analytics) is now known as Google Analytics, but I like to think of it as The New Hotness Edition.
+Google Analytics for Firebase (formerly Firebase Analytics) is now known as Google Analytics 4, but I still think of it as The New Hotness Edition.
 It works great for mobile and now the web, too!
 In the GA world, projects powered by the New Hotness Edition are known as “Apps and Web properties”.

 Google Analytics Classic is still around, if you prefer a more classic model of website analytics.
 In the GA world, projects powered by GA Classic are simply known as “Web properties”